brimdata/zed/docs/tutorials/zq-primer.md

 {val:error("missing")}
 ```
 Sometimes you expect missing errors to occur sporadically and just want
-to ingnore them, which can you easily do with the
+to ignore them, which can you easily do with the
 [quiet function](../zq/functions/quiet.md), e.g.,
 ```mdtest-command
 echo '{s:"foo", val:1}{s:"bar"}' | zq -z 'cut quiet(val)' -